 I’m a marketer, TED Talk connoisseur, and Swiftie.
 I read with kids and share brand stories with people who may not be kids.
 I work fast and furiously with a RBF (resting bliss face) because there’s food at the end of the tunnel.

 Before I became Roger Lam the businessman, I was Mr. Lam the assistant kindergarten teacher.
 I fell in love with marketing because it’s constantly evolving, requires both creativity and strategy, and is actually a lot like education.

 If you truly understand your (customer/student), you can develop an amazing (product/lesson plan) and communicate it with a (message/delivery style) that resonates.

 My greatest weaknesses are french fries and cardio.
 My greatest strengths are connecting dots and bridging passions.
 During my college years, I co-founded a literacy organization, mentored krazy kiddos every week, interned at ed-tech startups, and hosted digital marketing workshops.
-I continue to develop my copywriting, content marketing, and social media management skills in the education, tech, and food industries.
+I continue to practice copywriting, content marketing, and social media management in the education, tech, and food industries.

 I graduated from The University of Texas at Austin in May 2018 with a marketing degree and advertising minor.
 I just wrapped up my first full-time job at Frito-Lay’s in-house creative agency, and am now an Associate Product Marketing Manager at Google.
 I’m also on the Students Expanding American Literacy (SEAL) non-profit board of directors, leading expansion in Dallas.
 In my free time, you can find me stuffing my face on Instagram as microinfluencer, @rogerlamchop.

 I’m always happy to chat over a cup of coffee or queso!
 Let’s meet and eat!